Vanessa Williams and Miss America: Resignation

 After learning that Penthouse would be publishing these photos, the Miss America Organization responded by giving Williams 72 hours to resign.
 Williams later stated that "the heightened spectacle and circus of it all was kind of crazy.
 I had people saying 'Fight for the crown!
 Fight for the crown!' and people chanting 'Don't give it up!
 Don't secede!
-Williams also later noted that the situation was particularly hard on her mother Helen, who felt that she should not resign as Williams had performed her "duties and excelled at everything I was asked to do plus doing 50% more of appearances that were not scheduled because I was the first African American Miss America."
-Helen was also upset that "the pageant did not come to my support, they felt I needed to resign."
+Williams also later noted that the situation was particularly hard on her mother Helen, who felt that she should not resign and was upset by the lack of support from the pageant organization.

-Williams, however, decided to resign, and formally announced her decision at a press conference held on July 23, 1984.
+Williams decided to resign and formally announced her decision at a press conference held on July 23, 1984.
 The title subsequently went to the first runner-up, Miss New Jersey Suzette Charles, who served out the final seven weeks of Williams' reign.
 On September 7, 1984, Williams filed a $500 million lawsuit against Chiapel and Penthouse publisher Bob Guccione; she dropped the lawsuit a year later stating that she wanted to put the scandal behind her.
 In addition Williams had signed a model release form when the photos were taken, therefore Penthouse had the right to publish the photos.
-Ultimately, Penthouse published the authorized photos in its September 1984 issue, which the PBS documentary Miss America described as "the most successful issue Penthouse magazine ever printed, netting Guccione a windfall profit of $14 million."
+Ultimately, Penthouse published the photos in its September 1984 issue, which the PBS documentary Miss America described as "the most successful issue Penthouse magazine ever printed, netting Guccione a windfall profit of $14 million."
+Another set of photos, shot the following month by Jonathan Aaron and picturing Williams in bondage gear, were published in the January 1985 issue.